m-ashry-eg/SAA-C03/notes/README.md

   - **Encryption**: Amazon Elastic File System (EFS) provides encryption at rest by default.
 When you create a new Amazon EFS file system, the data and metadata are automatically encrypted using an AWS Key Management Service (KMS) key.

-  - **Encryption**: Amazon Elastic File System (EFS) provides encryption at rest by default.
-When you create a new Amazon EFS file system, the data and metadata are automatically encrypted using an AWS Key Management Service (KMS) key.

 - #### EFS Classes

   - ##### EFS Standard